Summary

 The question is not whether tablets have educational uses — they clearly do, particularly for older children working at the iconic and symbolic levels, and for content where direct physical manipulation is impossible or dangerous.
 The question is whether we are using them in developmental contexts where the enactive stage has not yet been established.

-A child who has carried the thousand cube across a room, stacked the hundreds into the square, and felt the weight difference in her hands has a different representation of place value from one who has tapped numerals on a flat screen.
-Both may perform identically on a constrained test tomorrow.
-Ask them a transfer question in six months and the difference will appear.
+A child who has carried the thousand cube across a room, stacked the hundreds into the square, and felt the weight difference has had a different experience of place value from one who has tapped numerals on a flat screen.
+Whether that difference improves delayed transfer is an empirical question for a specified task and assessment, not a result established here.

 References